3 orphaned pademelons wrapped in a blanket

 One of the great joys of visiting Tasmania's national parks and reserves is the opportunity to see wildlife in its natural habitat.
 Seeing a wild native animal is something special - unexpected and unpredictable.

-By keeping a respectable distance from native animals and resisting the temptation to feed them, visitors can help ensure they continue to behave naturally in their habitat.
+By keeping a minimum distance of two metres away from native animals and resisting the temptation to feed them, visitors can help ensure they continue to behave naturally in their habitat.

 Impacts of feeding wildlife